Teekay-X/VirusXX/README.md

-# VirusX
+# VirusXX
-## VirusX is a tool for Termux to create virus for Android device.
+## VirusXX is a tool for Termux to create virus for Android device.
 ### Installation :
 **First of all install Termux app on your android phone.**
 **After that, open Termux** <br>